CristoferNava/docker/README.md

     CMD ["command", "argument"] *command that is going to run when we start this container*

-**docker build .**: Build the container given a Dockerfile, it returns the numeric ID created for that container.<br>
+**docker build .**: Build the image given a Dockerfile, it returns the numeric ID created for the image.<br>

-**docker build -t my-own-name**: Build the container with a giving tag, we can use this tag as an cointainerID equivalent.<br>
+**docker build -t my-own-name:1.0 .**: Build the image with a giving tag.<br>

-**docker run -dp 3000:3000 my-container-name**: Run the container using detach and port, exposing the port 3000 (the first one) of the Docker system to the port 3000 (the second one) of the host (our machine).<br>
+**docker run -dp 3000:3000 my-container-name:1.0**: Run the container using detach and port, exposing the port 3000 (the first one) of the Docker system to the port 3000 (the second one) of the host (our machine).<br>

 **docker login**: Connect to Docker Hub.<br>